davidtchiu/davidtchiu.github.io/teaching/cs455/proj3.planning/index.md

 #### Miscellanea

 - Your project must be hosted on the server to which you have access.
+Please don't use another 3rd party host.
+This why, I always have direct access to your server and code.
 - If you're interested in trying out another database system like MySQL/MariaDB/PostgreSQL, you're more than welcome to.
 The only requirement is that the database system you choose must be relational in nature.
   - You cannot use document-object storage systems like MongoDB and CouchDB.
   - You're also reminded that different implementations may support different "flavors" of SQL.
 That means there may be significant variations to the syntax you're already familiar with.